 · Live music by The Czech Melody Masters

-· Children’s table of games, coloring books, and more
+· Children’s table of games, coloring books, face painting, balloon art, movie presentation and more

 7:30 PM – Dinner made and served by Rudi Lechner’s Restaurant